Subscribe: Apple Podcasts | Google Podcasts | Stitcher | RSS

 This past year, I’ve done so much mind mapping that people might think I’m a little weird.
 I go out with these giant pieces of paper and a big stack of colored pencils.
 And I don’t care what people think because I’m not Dapper Dan-ing myself.

-Instead, I’m focused on just the outcome, not confusing activity with accomplishing.
-Just focusing purely on how activity leads to accomplishment, and making sure those activities lead to accomplishment.
+Instead, I’m focused on just the outcome, not confusing activity with accomplishment.
+The key is to focus purely on how activity leads to accomplishment, and making sure those activities truly lead to your desired outcomes.

 Another way to think faster is to learn the Feynman Technique.